 Helichrysum essential oil, also known as, Helichrysum angustifolium or Helichrysum italicum is often referred to as the “everlasting” or “immortal” oil because of the length of its shelf-life.
 While the cost of Helichrysum can hit the pocketbook pretty hard, compared to other essential oils, most other essential oils have a much shorter shelf-life.
-In this article I want to give you 22 benefits of helichrysum.
+These 22 benefits of helichrysum show how important Helichrysum can be in natural healing and wellness.

 22 Benefits of Helichrysum